ckiahtipes/APD_tools/README.md

 #Goals

 *Build structure of function and test against established data.
-*Write tutorial showing basic use of the function *Distribute function to testers and, eventually, APD data stewards.
+DONE *Write tutorial showing basic use of the function.
+DONE *Distribute function to testers and, eventually, APD data stewards.
+IN PROGRESS

+We can set some additional goals here:

+*Update function structure and mechanism to increase stability.
+*Write code to use matched spreadsheets to get pollen types, family names, and to write an updated data file.

 #Updates

-##1 Jun 2021
+##1 June 2021

 Picked up this task after a long absence.
 Completed review of old code and brought all sections into a new script (HarmonizeR_buildout.R).
 The code itself works, but the function does not work at the moment.
 There's a handful of problems that I've identified:

 *Need to make searching and writing tables more systematic and less haphazard (large code section at the end).
-*Develop systematic naming for master reference and its columns.
-*Create mechanisms for giving feedback to users.
+DONE *Develop systematic naming for master reference and its columns.
+DONE *Create mechanisms for giving feedback to users.
+DONE

+##16 June 2021

+Presented code and basic functionality at APD data steward meeting a week ago.
+Also got some good feedback from S. Goring and have identified some routes for improvement.

+Ignoring my usual desire to perfect things before sharing them, I'm making the initial version (v.0) public while I proceed with the major fixes.